brigidar/galaxy_workflows/README.md

 ### C2 Excluded Regions
 If you have a close reference with known mobilome and repeated regions this step can be skipped.
 Provide a bed formatted file with the coordinates of the regions to exclude.
 If you don't know the mobilome use PHAST for phage region prediction and save regions as bed formatted file.
 Use ISFinder to predict IS elements.
 If your species carries any other mobile genetic elements please add the regions to the bed file (e.g. resistance cassettes).
-Once you have them use the **closed genomes excluded regions**.
+Once you have them use the **closed genomes excluded regions workflow**.

 #### Example bed file
     NC_011353.1	273971	274038